 We are well represented (boys and girls) on the Middlesex and Surrey County pathways and that is a testament to the talent of the players and of the high quality cadre of coaches who are now part of RCC.
 This team, under the oversight of Director of Cricket (DoC) Adam London, are highly qualified and experienced and mean that RCC is becoming a destination for ambitious young cricketers.

 Now for the money bit……. we are not a profit making organisation but the books need to balance.
 We must cover our costs.
 We have been able to hold our subs flat this year, though we have made one change.
 We did have a middle tier of junior membership for U10 and U11.
 This dates from when these age groups played few matches and as a result incurred very little in terms of match costs (ground hire and match balls).
 Their fixture list is now full so we have included them in the older Tier of junior membership.
 We believe that we offer excellent value for money - please see the link here for our subs policy.
 As a reminder these subs cover:

 Other activities that we run, such as the academy or winter nets, have a separate fee to cover costs.

-Camps - we do make some money on camps and this is all ploughed back into the club.
+Holiday Cricket Camps - we do make some money on camps and this is all ploughed back into the club.
 These are great fun so please participate and support your club.

 Bring on the cricket.

-RCC Colts Chairman
+RCC Juniors Chairman